-The Master of Science in Anesthesia Program in Washington is located at Union Center Plaza alongside the U.S. Department of Education within the CNN Building.
+The Master of Science in Anesthesia Program in Washington is located at One Dupont Circle alongside the American Council on Education and the National Center of Higher Education.

 The MSA Offices